Hooded Oriole

 Range

-The hooded oriole breeds from northern coastal and central California, southern Nevada, central Arizona, and western Texas south into northern Mexico.
+The Hooded Oriole breeds from northern coastal and central California, southern Nevada, central Arizona, and western Texas south into northern Mexico.

 It winters in southern California, Texas, and Mexico.